 Subspecialty Training for Glaucoma

-Each July, one clinical fellow (having completed ophthalmology residency) is selected to work with us for one year in subspecialty training for glaucoma.
-Our fellow spends most of his or her time with us in clinic and operating room and receives additional training through various means (also attended by our residents and students), including:
+Each July, two clinical fellows (having completed ophthalmology residency) are selected to work with us for one year in subspecialty training for glaucoma.
+Our fellows spend most of their time with us in clinic and operating room and receive additional training through various means (also attended by our residents and students), including:

 - Weekly meetings in which we discuss our latest research on how we can better diagnose and care for glaucoma patients